 - Cardiac arrest

-How Much Meth Does it Take to Overdose?
+How Much Meth Does It Take To Overdose?

 - Method of ingestion

-- Individuals' age, weight, and overall mental and emotional health
+- Individual’s overall mental and emotional health

-- Strength of the meth the individual is taking
+- Strength of meth

 - Individual’s weight and age